mitre/hybrid-curation/README.md

 Tools to support MITRE's methodology for crowd-sourced curation.

-This package is an initial attempt at distributing the scripts and utilities used in MITRE's Hybrid Curation experiments on Amazon Mechanical Turk, asdescribed in the following papers:
+This package is an initial distribution of the scripts and utilities used in MITRE's Hybrid Curation experiments on Amazon Mechanical Turk, asdescribed in the following papers: